flyingsquad/flying-squad/README.md

 ## Brief Installation Instructions for Foundry Experts

-* Install the Flying Squad module from https://raw.githubusercontent.com/flyingsquad/flying-squad/main/module.json
+* Search for the "Flying Squad" package in the Install Module window, or install the Flying Squad module from https://raw.githubusercontent.com/flyingsquad/flying-squad/main/module.json
 * Enable the Flying Squad module in your world.
 * Import Adventures from the Flying Squad Adventure Compendium.
 * Open the Flying Squad Journal entry.